lino-framework/book/docs/dev/devblog.rst

 You may of course use another blogging system (blogger.com, wordpress.com etc,), especially if you have been blogging before.

 Luc's developer blog is free, simple and extensible.
-It answers well to certain requirements which we perceive as
+It answers well to certain requirements that we perceive as
 important:

 - A developer uses some editor for writing code, and wants to use that